How to Build a Tradesmen Website Like HomeAdvisor and Angi

 Advertisements Ad banners on the website to promote the services of registered tradesmen or partners that sell equipment for technicians and materials that can be used for repair.
 Angi and HomeAdvisor generate most of their revenues from advertisements of tradesmen.

-How does HomeAdvisor make money?
+How does Angi Inc make money?

 Everybody likes counting other people’s money!
 Let’s do it as well!

-Step 2: Create a List Features
+Step 2: Create a list features

 Now we come to the technical part of the question of how to build a website like Angi or HomeAdvisor.